Kashigaon

 Kashigaon is a town located on Ghodbunder Road in Maharashtra, India.
 It is now part of Thane.
 It has a history of rich culture and heritage consisting of different religions and castes like Bhandaris, Koli Christians, Agri, and Konkani Muslims.
-The town contains old temples and churches such as St. Jerome Church, Jarimari Gaondevi Mandir, Vitthal Rukmini Mandir, Gaondev Vithoba Temple, and Durga Mata Temple.
-The area has seen massive population growth, with many new residential and commercial projects completed in the last eight years.
+St. Jerome Church, Jarimari Gaondevi Mandir, Vitthal Rukmini Mandir, Gaondev Vithoba Temple, and Durga Mata Temple are just a few of the town's historic temples and churches.
+In the last eight years, numerous new residential and commercial projects have been finished, contributing to the region's enormous population boom.